 5. On March 1, 2022, “Remote Patent Application Interviews” were introduced in response to the COVID-19 pandemic

-(1) On March 1, 2022“Remote Patent Application Interviews were officially introduced based on the availability of communications technology and in response to the COVID-19 pandemic.
+(1) On March 1, 2022 Remote Patent Application Interviews were officially introduced based on the availability of communications technology and in response to the COVID-19 pandemic.
 For example, during the COVID-19 pandemic many people were unable to go to a TIPO office for in person interviews so it was decided to relax related venue and information regulations to permit remote patent interviews through the use of technology, to facilitate the review process while also ensuring the process remains transparent and fair.

 (2) This measure allows applicants and patent agents to choose an appropriate location to conduct an online video conference meeting with TIPO officials where they can directly engage in a three-way video interview with patent review officials.
 For example, if an applicant is in Japan and the patent agent is in an office in Taiwan, a video interview can be directly conducted with officials without having to go to a TIPO office, thereby saving on the need for long journeys while also enhancing the efficacy of reviews and services.